VernierCorrections/Naval-Gunfire-Tools.jl/README.md

 This is a revision of my earlier external ballistics script, rewritten entirely in the Julia programming language, and utilizing a Vern9 ODE solver.
 Admittedly this version has room for improvement via more extensive use of vectorized code, but should run faster than my previous MATLAB script, and possesses new features (such as displaying a range table).

+# User's Guide
+This script requires install Plots, DifferentialEquations, Interpolations, and AstroTime into your directory.

 # To-Do
 Higher-order gravity terms using automatic differentiation.